 They are the ultimate functional product, intended for mass transport in survival situations.
 It was this functional aesthetic, their generous interior and their relative affordability that paved the way for this conversion and voyage.
 After spotting a converted lifeboat on a river three years ago, Guylee became convinced they had the potential to become a supreme adventure craft.
 With a trip to Norway already gestating, he then had to convince David it was a good idea...

 How are you documenting the project?

 David's passion is landscape and adventure photography, and he is recording every stage of the project.
-We are also lucky enough to have filmmakers COPA, notably Jonny Campbell making a feature film of the conversion and trip.
+We are also lucky enough to have filmmakers COPA and Febril, notably Jonny Campbell making a feature film of the conversion.
 We hope to show the finished film at festivals in 2020.

 How are you funding this adventure?

-We are both working hard to raise funds alongside the conversion.
+We both worked hard to raise funds alongside the conversion, and continue to work whilst travelling.
 At the same time we are benefiting from the generosity of a number of companies donating their products and a crowd funding campaign selling shares in the lifeboat, profits from which will go to the work of Hope Health Action.
-Please email us to find out more about either of these opportunities.
+Please email us to find out more about these opportunities.